evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 48 minutes, while a more common scenario of 10-80% would take 24 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 50% resulting in an actual charge speed including time loss on 101kW.
 Each charge session would take 16 minutes and 28 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,5kWh/100km, 1000km will take 9 hours and 42 minutes to drive.
-This will requires five charge sessions charging from 2% to 50%.
+This trip will require five charge session(s) charging from 2% to 50%.
 The total time lost for charging will be 82 minutes.
 ### Onboard charger